Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

-The Best Plunge Routers Tested in 2023
+The Best Plunge Routers for Woodworking of 2024

 Take the plunge and bring your woodworking to the next level with the right routing tool for your projects.

 We may earn revenue from the products available on this page and participate in affiliate programs.
-Learn more.
+Learn More ›

 Whether it’s rounding off the edge of a shelf board or creating a mortise in the center of a piece of hardwood, woodworkers often reach for a plunge router power tool to get many kinds of carpentry jobs done.
 This versatile, high-speed power tool makes boring accurate patterns and creating tight-fitting joinery a faster process than hand tools can manage.

 A plunge router tool is ideal for building bookshelves, cabinetmaking, and creating mortise-and-tenon joinery, but for those in the market for one, it’s important to purchase a plunge router that balances skill level, budget, and the types of planned projects.
-This guide explains the important fundamentals and features of plunge router tools and offers some top-notch options to add to a carpentry kit of essential tools to work wood.
+Our favorite model is the Bosch 120-Volt 2.3-HP Electronic Plunge Base Router thanks to its robust motor, impressive speed range, and adjustable collet sizes.

-1. BEST OVERALL: Bosch 120-Volt 2.3-HP Electronic Plunge Base Router
+1. BEST OVERALL: Bosch 120-Volt 2.3 HP Electronic Plunge Base Router

 2. BEST BANG FOR THE BUCK: Skil 14-Amp Combo Plunge and Fixed Base Router

-3. UPGRADE PICK: Makita RP2301FC 3¼-HP Plunge Router
+3. UPGRADE PICK: Makita RP2301FC 3¼ HP Plunge Router

 4. BEST FOR BEGINNERS: DeWalt Fixed/Plunge Base Router Kit